WalletScrutiny/WalletScrutinyCom/_hardware/coinkite.coldcard.mk1.md

 ## Update 2022-10-25

-The ColdCard Mk1 is no longer being sold by the manufacturer. v3.0.6 is listed as the final release on the official website's [download page.](https://coldcard.com/downloads/) We'll be marking this as a work-in-progress as this is already obsolete.
+The ColdCard Mk1's more than two years old firmware v3.0.6 is listed as the final release on the official website's
+[download page](https://coldcard.com/downloads/) making this product "obsolete".

+As we failed to document the intent to reproduce the firmware we removed the claim of it being not reproducible and leave it as WIP.
+This product does have public source code, so testing for reproducibility could be done.

 ## Background